jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

     This multi-stage `Dockerfile` runs `npm install` in the first stage, which has the full node image at its disposal for the build.
 Then it copies the resulting `node_modules` folder to the second stage image, which uses the `slim` base image.
 This technique reduces the size of the production image from 909MB to 152MB, which is about a factor of 6 saving for relatively little effort [^alpine].

 1. Again the `USER node` command tells Docker to run the build and the application as the unprivileged `node` user rather than as root.
+We also have to repeat the `WORKDIR`, because it doesn't persist into the second stage automatically.

 1. The `COPY --from=development --chown=root:root ...` line copies the dependencies installed in the preceding `development` stage into the production stage and makes them owned by root, so the node user can read but not write them.

-The `COPY . .` line then copies the rest of the application files from the host to the working directory in the container, namely `/srv/chat`.
+1. The `COPY . .` line then copies the rest of the application files from the host to the working directory in the container, namely `/srv/chat`.

 1. Finally, the `CMD` step specifies the command to run.
 In the development stage, the application files came from bind mounts set up with docker-compose, so it made sense to specify the command in the `docker-compose.yml` file instead of the `Dockerfile`.
 Here it makes more sense to specify the command in the `Dockerfile`, which builds it into the container.